Have questions? Check out our FAQs

 To create a group in the Global Bird Collision Mapper, simply fill out the group request form at the bottom our GBR Manual and email it to firstname.lastname@example.org.
 We will create the group and add members for you.
 Once individuals are registered as part of a group, they can submit reports independently or as a group entry.
 Make sure to indicate you want to create a group in the subject line of your email.

-A citizen scientist is a member of the general public who engages in scientific work, often in collaboration with professional scientists or scientific institutions.
-Citizen scientists may work alone or in teams, and in the case of Global Bird Rescue, will be gathering bird-building collision data for use in scientific studies.
+A community scientist is a member of the general public who engages in scientific work, often in collaboration with professional scientists or scientific institutions.
+Community scientists may work alone or in teams, and in the case of Global Bird Rescue, will be gathering bird-building collision data for use in scientific studies.

 Who do I contact for answers to additional questions?